paulirish/pwmetrics/readme.md

 - Copy [this spreadsheet](https://docs.google.com/spreadsheets/d/1k9ukQrxlnn8H8BB0tIJg5Q-_b4qhgB6dGxgc5d0Ibpo/edit).
 - Copy the ID of the spreadsheet into the config as value of `sheets.options.spreadsheetId` property.
 - Setup Google Developer project and get credentials. ([everything in step 1 here](https://developers.google.com/sheets/api/quickstart/nodejs#step_1_turn_on_the_api_name))
-- Take a `client_secret` and put it into the config as value of `sheets.options.clientSecret` property.
+- Take a `client_secret` and put it into the config as value of `clientSecret` property.

 ```sh